onlineconf/onlineconf/README.md

 Symlinks in this parameter are intentionally not supported.
 Only JSON and YAML types are allowed.
 A value of the parameter will be implicitly readable by all users through `/ui-config` API method.

+### /onlineconf/botapi/bot

+Direct children of `/onlineconf/botapi/bot` are users of the server-server API of OnlineConf.
+Names of children parameters are usernames, values are SHA256-encrypted passwords (MUST contain random 16+ characters long strings).
+User parameters can contain subparameter `scopes` (`/onlineconf/botapi/bot/*/scopes`) of type List which is used to allow these users access to various parts of the API.

 ## Reading a configuration from an application

 Several languages already have libraries to work with configuration files: [Go](https://github.com/onlineconf/onlineconf-go), [Swift](https://github.com/onlineconf/onlineconf-swift), [Perl](https://github.com/onlineconf/onlineconf-perl), [Python](https://github.com/onlineconf/onlineconf-python) and [Node.js](https://github.com/onlineconf/onlineconf-nodejs).